 Looking for ways to incorporate dance lessons with your students?
-Whether you’re a dance teacher, classroom teacher, gym teacher, substitute teacher, or any type of educator, we’ll share ways for YOU to add online dance lessons to your teaching plans!
+Whether you’re a dance teacher, classroom teacher, gym teacher, substitute teacher, parent, or any type of educator, we’ll share ways for YOU to add our online dance lessons to your teaching plans!

 Before we dive in, make sure to get access to Crelata’s freebie bundle with access to a FULL free on-demand dance lesson!
 Crelata online dance lessons are designed by dance education experts and leverage the best teaching methodologies to keep kids of all ages engaged and learning.

 There are so many ways educators can use online dance lessons with their students.
 Let’s jump in!

 Step 1: Choose the right online dance platform

 Choose an online dance platform that puts the needs of your students first.
 The best online dance tool will have the following features: